RootCellar/json-scraper/README.md

 Author: Darian Marvel

 Status:
 Both the Crawler and the Scraper work.
-Working on optimizing the scraper, and writing additional instructions for more complicated scrape scenarios (tables with an unknown number of rows, for example)
+Working on implementing more instructions and possible options for instructions to cover more web scraping scenarios.

-- Scraper works
+- [X] Scraper works
-  - Pages with variable number of elements (tables with an unknown number of rows, for example) are currently not possible
-- Crawler works
+- [X] Crawler works
-  - Should work in most cases, may not in very specific scenarios

 ## Getting Started